Gurupatil0003/01_Flask_Tutorial/Python--Quetions--Bank.md

 ```
 ## 12.What is the purpose of abstraction in object-oriented programming?

+## 13.What is the purpose of Python libraries like pymysql and pymongo?
 | Feature                | pymysql                                                  | pymongo                                                |
 |------------------------|----------------------------------------------------------|--------------------------------------------------------|
 | Purpose                | Python client library for MySQL databases                | Python driver for MongoDB databases                    |